Frequently Asked Questions

 What data is estimated, and how?

-Data for active cases by town is estimated by normalizing the 7-day total new cases for the county and categories (cities and “other”) and multiplying the county total active cases by those normalized values.
+Data for active cases by town was estimated by normalizing the 7-day total new cases for the county and categories (cities and “other”) and multiplying the county total active cases by those normalized values.
 Rounding may cause the sum of the by-town values not to exactly equal the county total.
 Estimates for active cases by town are hidden when there are few active cases in the county.

 How does data by town work?